 The packaging law in France is a substantial factor for compliance not only for French companies, but also for cross-border e-commerce.
-In accordance with the EU packaging waste directive, any business that sells packaged goods to French end-consumers needs to register their packaging with a French recycling scheme.
+In accordance with the EU packaging waste directive and its successor, the packaging waste regulation, any business that sells packaged goods to French end-consumers needs to register their packaging with a French recycling scheme.
 We have summarized the most important aspects of the French packaging law in this article.

 The packaging law in France: recycling obligations for e-commerce